 Getting your clothes closet organized and keeping your wardrobe up to date is easy if you start by sorting through all your unwanted clothing and donate it to charities.

 Pick a Schedule

 I’m always looking for people to give my daughter’s outgrown clothes to.
-Every 2 months or so my daughter and I sort through her clothes.
+Every 2 months or so my daughter and I sort through her clothes and sell the used ones she do not wear anymore, it was about a year I started selling at forsale.plus and it has been a great experience.
 We make one pile for charities, and another pile for the consignment store.

 If you don’t you just end up with closets and bags, and often even piles of unwanted clothing that will never be worn again.
 After awhile it just gets to the point where you don’t know where to start.

 Making cleaning out your clothes closet a regular routine will save you a lot of time and energy later down the road and even help you to keep your wardrobe up to date.

 It takes us an hour at the most to go though our clothes and sort them out.
 When you do this regularly you’ll find you don’t need as many pieces of clothing you maybe thought you did.
 You will find that you actually wear and enjoy the clothing you do have.
 If you’re looking for dresses for prom, check out Peaches Boutique prom dresses on sale.

 My winter and summer clothing both fit into half of our small closet.
 I no longer find my family’s outgrown and unwanted clothing stored all around the house but there are things like the long kaftan clothing that we do never throw away.